Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-and-stewardship/essay.md

 In other words, Platform V3 extends the infrastructure.
 It does not create it from nothing.

-For the shortest support-facing summary, see *Executive Brief*.
-For the research-facing bridge into study design and cumulative science, see `Sutton SignWriting Language and Literacy Research: Research Program for Literacy Without Sound`.
+For the shortest stewardship summary, see *Executive Brief*.
+For the research-facing bridge into study design and cumulative science, see *Sutton SignWriting Language and Literacy Research: Research Program for Literacy Without Sound*.